 What it is and what it is not:SHARE@Children'sMercy is where resources are stored to be widely shared or published.
-While some resources may be shared internally across departments and disciplines, most resources will be public and visible to everyone on the World Wide Web.
+While some resources may be shared internally across departments and disciplines, most resources will be public and visible to everyone.
 Use Sharepoint and intranet folders for private, internal sharing.
 There will be no PHI in this repository.

-Vision:To contribute to Children’s Mercy Kansas City’s leadership in the advancement of pediatric health
+Vision:To support Children’s Mercy Kansas City’s dedication in the advancement of pediatric health research

-Eligible Users: eligible contributors of content (a.k.a. depositors) are potentially any Children’s Mercy staff member in the @cmh.edu email domain with content to share.
-Leaders of each department, institute, or administrative unit will determine how their unit should be represented in the repository and who will be responsible for depositing content.
-Depositors must have either the copyright, or the right to deposit, for all contributed content.
-Designated staff in the Library Services department will administer the site and will consult with depositors.
+Eligible Users: eligible contributors of content are potentially any Children’s Mercy staff member in the @cmh.edu email domain with content to share.
+Leaders of each department, institute, or administrative unit will determine how their unit should be represented in the repository and who will be responsible for submitting content.
+Submitters must have either the copyright, or the right to deposit, for all contributed content.
+Designated staff in the Library Services department will administer the site and will consult with departments on collection development.

 Intellectual Property:Institutional repository content is intellectual property, and may only be submitted with the consent of the property owner.
 See the Scope Intellectual Property page and the Hospital’s Intellectual Property PolicyDepositors should consult with the Technology Transfer and Commercialization office before uploading work product that may require intellectual property protection.
 Depositors may want to take Trademark Cornerstone Training before uploading content.

 Copyright/Legal Compliance:Copyrights may apply to content submitted to the institutional repository.
-Depositors should abide by the Hospital’s Copyright Use and Infringement Policy.
-Depositors may want to take Copyright Cornerstone Training before uploading content.
+Submitters should abide by the Hospital’s Copyright Use and Infringement Policy.
+Submitters are encouraged to take Cornerstone Copyright Training before uploading content.

-Copyrights held by the depositors do not transfer to The Children’s Mercy Hospital upon deposit.
-By depositing their work, depositors grant to The Children’s Mercy Hospital on an item-by-item basis, a non-exclusive, perpetual, worldwide license to distribute their items freely.
+Copyrights held by the authors do not transfer to The Children’s Mercy Hospital upon submission.
+By submitting their work, authors grant to The Children’s Mercy Hospital on an item-by-item basis, a non-exclusive, perpetual, worldwide license to distribute their items freely.
 This license does not limit author rights in any way.

-NO PHI (personal health information) will be disclosed on the institutional repository.
-Content may be accompanied by release forms (as in the case of patient photos), or will be de-identified data (as in the case of research datasets).
+NO PHI (personal health information) will be disclosed on the institutional repository, unless content is accompanied by release forms (as in the case of patient photos).
+All data must be de-identified data (as in the case of research datasets).
 Applicable policies include the Confidentiality Policy and associated policies (see http://scope/Policies/76).
 See also the Release of Information Policy

 Preservation and Security:the institutional repository vendor (bepress) provides preservation services for the repository.
 A system security questionnaire has been completed and filed with the Information Systems department of The Children’s Mercy Hospital.